Parametric Adversarial Divergences are Good Losses for Generative Modeling: Divergences as Task Losses

-Consider a strong structured loss, the 0-1 loss, defined as $\ell_{0-1}(\y,\y') \widehat= \bm{1} \left\{\y \neq \y'\right\}$, and a weaker loss, the Hamming loss, defined as $\ell_{Ham}(\y,\y') \widehat= \frac{1}{T}\sum_{t=1}^T \bm{1}\{\y_t \neq \y'_t\}$, when $\y$ decomposes as $T=\log_2 |\Y|$ binary variables $(y_t)_{1\leq t\leq T}$.
-Weaker losses like the Hamming loss have more flexibility; since they tell us how close a prediction is to the ground truth, we can expect that fewer examples are needed to generalize well.
-In a non-parametric setting,\footnote{Details and limitations are in Appendix~\ref{secapp:limitations}.} \citet{osokin2017structured} derive a worst case sample complexity needed to obtain a fixed error $\epsilon>0$.
-The sample complexity quantifies how fast the model minimizes the task loss.
-For the 0-1 loss, they get a sample complexity of $O(|\Y| / \epsilon^2)$ which is exponential in the dimension of $y$.
-However, for the Hamming loss, they get a much better sample complexity of $O(\log_2 |\Y| / \epsilon^2)$ which is polynomial in the number of dimensions, whenever certain constraints are imposed on the score function~\citep[see][section on exact calibration functions]{osokin2017structured}.
-Thus their results suggest that choosing the right structured loss, like the weaker Hamming loss, might make training exponentially faster.
+\paragraph{``Softer'' losses are better in structured prediction.} Consider a ``hard'' structured loss, the 0-1 loss, defined as $\ell_{0-1}(\y,\y') \widehat= \bm{1} \left\{\y \neq \y'\right\}$, and a ``softer'' loss, the Hamming loss, defined as $\ell_\text{Ham}(\y,\y') \widehat= \frac{1}{T}\sum_{t=1}^T \bm{1}\{\y_t \neq \y'_t\}$, when $\y$ decomposes as $T=\log_2 |\Y|$ binary variables $(y_t)_{1\leq t\leq T}$.
+Because ``softer'' losses like the Hamming loss are more informative about the mistakes, we can expect that fewer examples are needed to learn the model.
+This is, with caveats, what was shown by~\citet{osokin2017structured} in a nonparametric setting.\footnote{The analysis of \citet{osokin2017structured} is nonparametric in the sense that it ignores the dependence on $x$ (it allows an arbitrary dependence on $x$ for the score functions by using an infinite dimensional RKHS function space).
+Additionally, they only consider convex consistent surrogate losses in their analysis, and they give upper bounds but not lower bounds on the sample complexity.
+It is possible that optimizing approximately-consistent surrogate losses instead of consistent ones, or making additional assumptions on the distribution of the data could yield better sample complexities.} \citet{osokin2017structured} derive a worst case sample complexity needed for a simple learner based on surrogate loss minimization via stochastic gradient descent to achieve a fixed regret $\epsilon>0$ with respect to the best generalization error possible.
+The sample complexity quantifies how many samples are needed for the simple learner to guarantee a regret of $\epsilon$.
+When the task is the 0-1 loss, they get a sample complexity of $O(|\Y| / \epsilon^2)$, which is exponential in the dimension of $y$.
+However, when the task loss is the Hamming loss, they get a much better sample complexity of $O(\log_2 |\Y| / \epsilon^2)$ which is linear in the number of dimensions, whenever certain constraints are imposed on the score function~\citep[see][section on exact calibration functions]{osokin2017structured}.
+In contrast, if the surrogate loss of the learner is based on the 0-1 loss (the analog of the top red curve in Figure~\ref{fig:goodandbad}), but the task loss is the Hamming loss (giving rise to the analog of the bottom green curve in Figure~\ref{fig:goodandbad}), than the sample complexity of the learner is still exponential.